devopsbytanishka/kubernetes-starter-pack/kubeadm_installation.md

 # Kubeadm Installation Guide

-This guide outlines the steps needed to set up a Kubernetes cluster using kubeadm.
+This guide outlines the steps needed to set up a Kubernetes cluster using `kubeadm`.

-## Pre-requisites
+## Prerequisites

 - Ubuntu OS (Xenial or later)
-- sudo privileges
+- `sudo` privileges
 - Internet access
 - t2.medium instance type or higher